gerhart01/LiveCloudKd/ExdiKdSample/LiveDebugging.md

 EXDI is used for integration custom debugging engines with WinDBG.

-LiveCloudKd EXDI plugin in live debugging mode works with Hyper-V on Windows Server 2019 and Windows 10 20H1 (19041) as host OS.
+LiveCloudKd EXDI plugin in live debugging mode works with Hyper-V on Windows Server 2019 and Windows 10 20H1 (19041) as host OS (with Hyper-V classic scheduler).
 Guest OS can be various.

-1. Extract all files to WinDBG x64 10.0.22621 install directory (installer can be found in Windows SDK 11 22H2) or WinDBG with modern UI (ex.
+1. Extract all files to WinDBG x64 10.0.22621 install directory (installer can be found in Windows SDK 11 24H2) or WinDBG with modern UI (ex.
 Preview)
 2. Install Visual Studio 2022 runtime libraries - https://aka.ms/vs/17/release/vc_redist.x64.exe
 3. Register ExdiKdSample.dll using
    ```
    regsvr32.exe ExdiKdSample.dll
    ```
    command
-4. Don't forget configure symbols path for WinDBG as usual:
+4. Configure symbols path for WinDBG:

 ```
 mkdir C:\Symbols